Fu Ming

-Fu Ming (born 5 January 1983) is a Chinese football referee.
+Fu Ming (simplified Chinese: 傅明; pinyin: Fù Míng; born 5 January 1983) is a Chinese football referee.
 He has been a full international referee for FIFA since 2014.
 He is a teacher of Jincheng College of Nanjing University of Aeronautics and Astronautics.
+Since 2025, he resides in Japan as a doctorate student at Waseda University's Graduate School of Sport Sciences while continuing to officiate both in the J.League and in international tournaments.